 Pro tip: Be sure you are thorough and communicative about the guidelines so they have some instruction to help your organization maintain consistency while allowing them to include their uniqueness.

-Event management p2p fundraisers are a great way for people who love to participate in more hands-on ways.
+Event management peer-to-peer fundraisers are a great way for people who love to participate in more hands-on ways.
 Create a handbook that includes activities and talking points to guide the fundraising host.
 Or consider a box of materials to give the fundraiser to provide swag items, decorative banners, or information materials to provide for the attendees.

 A good example is the American Red Cross Blood Drive Scholarship.
 Each participant receives a handbook educating how to host a blood drive with helpful tools and tips for success.